tangentsoft/pidp8i/doc/os8-run.md

 * Add sanity check parse of sub-commands to confirm command. **OR** Change the begin command to treat _argument_ not as a full command, but merely a device from which to fetch the command.
 Maybe make _argument_ optional.

+## Notes:

+* Multi word mount options can be separated either by a dash or an underscore.

 ### <a id="license"></a>License